-BPH Frequently Asked Questions
+BPH Frequently Asked Questions in Pittsburgh, PA and Weirton, WV

 Benign prostatic hyperplasia (BPH) is a condition that affects many men as they age, leading to an enlarged prostate.
 This can result in various bothersome symptoms, such as difficulty urinating, and urinary incontinence.